 This in turn implies a central bank that was more restrictive following the period of above-2 percent inflation than a pure inflation-targeter would be, potentially leading to a higher unemployment rate than would otherwise have been the case.
 Of course, it is possible that these inflation outcomes simply arose from a pattern of exogenous shocks (such as oil shocks) to inflation that produced an average inflation rate of 2 percent, in spite of the central bank's actions.
 But whether this pattern arose by chance or design, the chart is striking.
 The chart also highlights that during the most recent period of highly elevated unemployment – when we have remained persistently below 2 percent inflation – we could have justified even more accommodative policy than was generally enacted.

-The European Economic Area’s harmonized price level index is shown on the chart in lighter blue.
+The Euro area's harmonized price level index is shown on the chart in lighter blue.
 While also quite close to the 2 percent line, the inflation rate in Europe has tended to be higher than that of the United States, and at the end of the 20-year period is above the 2 percent line, and above the inflation index for the United States.
 Of course, the ECB took control of monetary policy in January 1999, at the inception of the euro, but the statement is still true if one begins this exercise at that time.

 The other line provides the index for Japan.
 While recently the Bank of Japan has discussed a 2 percent inflation target, that does not appear to have been the target over the last 20 years.
 Reflecting the inflation outcome, it would appear that the Bank of Japan has been following essentially a zero percent price level target and that the recently announced intent to hit a 2 percent target, if implemented, will be a significant change from the past 20 years in Japan.

-In terms of inflation outcomes, all countries have been quite close to the 2 percent inflation line (with the exception of Japan), consistent with a move toward well-anchored expectations in all of these countries.
+In terms of inflation outcomes, all countries have been relatively close to the 2 percent inflation line (with the exception of Japan), consistent with a move toward well-anchored expectations in all of these countries.
 However, it is notable that even with a dual mandate the United States is the country closest to the 2 percent line at the end of the 20-year period.

 It is, of course, possible that over two decades inflation could average 2 percent, but that a country with a dual mandate might allow inflationary pressures to build up more than a country whose sole mandate was inflation, leading to more pronounced swings of inflation (and the price level) around its target.
 One way to explore this possibility is to examine the cumulative squared deviation of inflation from the 2 percent target – a measure that places greater weight on large misses from the target.
 Figure 3 provides the cumulative squared deviations of the annual (year over year) inflation rate from a 2 percent inflation target.
 The analysis is symmetric, meaning it places an equal weight on large misses above 2 percent and similarly on large deviations below 2 percent.